 On a sunny spring day, we met up with a few other families at Township Commons Park located at the new mixed-use Brooklyn Basin development on the estuary in Oakland.
 We picnicked on the grassy hill and roller-skated and scootered around the park’s wide paved paths.
 We were struck by the architectural elements afforded by the remnants of parts of the historic 9th Avenue Terminal and impressed by the grandness of the boardwalk and deck.
 Instantly, we fell in love with the space and have watched the community at “the Basin” grow ever since.

-We visit the park almost weekly for attending roller skating events, watching sunsets, grabbing delicious food and beverages from Rocky’s Market, and honing our skating and scootering skills.
-Township Commons Park at Brooklyn Basin is a fantastic new East Bay destination for families and it is sure to get even better as the development is built out with additional four parks over the coming years.
+We visit the park almost weekly for attending roller skating events, watching sunsets, grabbing delicious coffee from Zocalo Coffee, and honing our skating and scootering skills.
+Township Commons Park at Brooklyn Basin is a fantastic new East Bay destination for families and it is sure to get even better as the development is built out with additional parks over the coming years.

 The Lowdown on Oakland’s Township Commons & Brooklyn Basin